MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

    ![Screenshot of the Add New Item dialog box in Visual Studio 2019.
 The C plus plus File (.cpp) option is selected.
 The name field is set to Hello Windows Desktop.cpp.](../build/media/desktop-app-add-cpp-file-153.png)

 Your project is now created and your source file is opened in the editor.
-To continue, proceed to [The code](#the-code).

 ::: moniker-end